ministryofjustice/hmpps-integration-api/README.md

 Healthchecks are run by Kubernetes to assess the health of each node.
 If a node fails 3 times in a row, it is declared unhealthy and a new one put in to take its place.
 Kubernetes with auto heal and prevent any corrupt nodes from replacing existing healthy ones.

+## Backups

+This is a transient API with no database, no data passing through the API is persisted.

+Only the following is persisted:
+- Mutual TLS certificate authority - S3 (versioning enabled)
+- API container Images - ECR (versioning enabled)
+- Application logs - AWS hosted ElasticSearch cluster (retention period of 30 days)

 ## Security
 This service is accessed exclusively through the API and has no other user interfaces.